miguel-bm/pandora/README.md

 However, there is scientific evidence that provides insight into two important facts to understanding the complexity of the problem. **50% of the approx. 1000 species of livestock and pets’ pathogens are zoonotic**, which means the species barrier between these and humans can be systematically breached and therefore humans can become infected.
 Secondly,  50% of the human pathogens can infect other vertebrates, mainly mammalian and avian species.
 Such figures indicate that around 1000 human helminths, 70% protozoa, 50% bacteria, 40% fungi and 80% of human viruses are zoonotic.

 Invertebrates play a role as reservoirs, vectors, or as part of the life cycle of certain parasites.
 It is important to notice that zoonotic pathogens, or those which became so, can transfer from animals to humans but this is not the only direction of the contagion.
 Potentially, humans can transfer the virus to animals, and animals can infect other animals before going back to infect humans.
 This feature allows for quicker evolution and eventually enhanced pathogenicity.
-Out of the approx. 400 emerging pathogens, only 100 (25%) can infect humans exclusively, and so specialisation is not widespread.
+Out of the approx. 400 emerging pathogens, only 100 (25%) can infect humans exclusively, and so specialisation is not highly widespread.
 Over 60 % of these emerging pathogens are zoonotic, and the remaining 15% is not yet determined whether they may or may not infect humans as well.
 The proportion will depend on the number of new discoveries but also and fundamentally on the capacity to exploit new routes of colonization and transmission.

 ## Stages of the disease